trieu/leo-cdp-free-edition/README.md

 # Software license

-* Free to develop and use
+* Free to develop and use in your own servers
 * Just respect my work
-* You can develeop and use your own brand CDP
+* You can develop and use your own brand CDP (white label CDP solution)

 # Community Support